minyk/docker-pinpoint/README.md

 Docker compose for Pinpoint
 ===========================

+# Deprecated warning

+Naver Pinpoint team started to build official docker images, So this repo will not be updated any more.
+See: https://github.com/naver/pinpoint-docker

 # What is Pinpoint

 Pinpoint is an APM (Application Performance Management) tool for large-scale distributed systems written in Java.
 See this: https://github.com/naver/pinpoint